Afeezope/alx-zero_day/README.md

-My first readme
+My first readme.
-I have created some project directories.
+I have created some new project directories.